hominid101/enron-fraud/README.md

   </table>

-In the next step we select the minimum set of features that give the most power in classifying.
-Of multiple feature selection techniques available out there, we chose univariate feature selection, which selects the best features based on the ANOVA F-value of the samples.
+Next we select the minimum set of features that give the most power in classifying.
+Of multiple feature selection techniques available out there, we choose univariate feature selection, which selects the best features based on the ANOVA F-value of the samples.
 The SelectKBest utility from Sklearn was used for different values of k, and the selected set of features were tested with two different classifiers, KNN and Decision Tree.
 Before using the KNN classifier, we used the Minmax scaler to scale the features.
 The results from each of these classifiers also depend on the parameter tunes: we used the default KNeighborsClassifier() classifier from sklearn, and a hand-tuned Decision Tree classifier with parameters min\_samples\_split=5, min\_samples\_leaf=2.
 The results are summarized in the following table.
 We also handpicked a set of features based on intuition and brute search, which is reported at the last row of the table.
 For each classifier, the best combination of precision and recall values is highlighted.

   <table class="answer">
     <tr>